demisto/content-docs/docs/integrations/long-running.md

 Certain integrations are long-running by default, they do not include the "Long Running Instance" checkbox.
 Examples of such integrations include:

-- Generic Export Indicators Service
+- Generic Export Indicators Service (EDL)
 - Generic Webhook
 - AWS SNS Listener
 - TAXII2 Server